makersacademy/airport_challenge/README.md

                 =  ===(_________)

 ```
+It has three classes, Airport, Plane and Weather
 The weather raises "Can't take off :(" if it is stormy.
-That comes from a seperate class.
-In the tests it kept returning nil when I tired to set the weather to a certain condidition so they kept randomdly passing and failing.
-I couldn't sort it out so in the end I commented it out so the other features woudl work.
+In the tests it kept returning an the error message from below when I tired to set the weather to a certain condidition so they kept randomly passing and failing.
+I couldn't sort it out so in the end I commented it out so the other features woudld work

+WARNING: An expectation of `:stormy?` was set on `nil`.
+To allow expectations on `nil` and suppress this message, set `config.allow_message_expectations_on_nil` to `true`.
+To disallow expectations on `nil`, set `config.allow_message_expectations_on_nil` to `false`.
+Called from /Users/elizabethwicks/Documents/Makers/airport/airport_challenge/spec/airport_spec.rb:17:in `block (3 levels) in <top (required)>'.

+when I tired to set the weather to a certain condidition so they kept randomdly passing and failing.
+I couldn't sort it out so in the end I commented it out so the other features woudld work.

 2.2.3 :001 > require './lib/airport'